lit/lit/packages/lit-html/README.md

 clear pattern for SSR-compatible directives: only `render` will be called on the server, while `update` will not be.

-**⚠️ WARNING: The directive and part API changes are experimental and subject to change in future pre-releases.**
+**⚠️ WARNING: The directive and part API changes are in progress and subject to change in future pre-releases.**

 <details>